-It’s easier than ever to use Hulu.
+No matter which of the Hulu plans you choose, it’s easy to use.
 You can stream via Roku, Google Chromecast, select smart TVs, Apple TV, Amazon Fire TV, and Kindle Fire, and pretty much any Apple, Windows, or Android device you can throw at it, not to mention Nexus Player.

 Hulu vs. The Competition

 To quickly recap: Hulu costs $5.99 a month or $11.99 a month for no commercials.
-The downside is you only get those new episodes for a few weeks before they expire in most cases, meaning you’re not getting the same binge-watching abilities you get from Netflix.
+The downside is you only get those new episodes for a few weeks before they expire in most cases.
+That means you’re not getting the same binge-watching abilities you get from Netflix.

 Still, it’s mostly classic or old content.
-Outside of its great original series, movies, documentaries, and docuseries, Netflix has struggled to keep a steady supply of new movies in its catalog in the past few years.
+Outside of its great original series, movies, and documentaries Netflix has struggled to keep a steady supply of new movies in its catalog in the past few years.
 You will still find great movies that were just in theaters, but there’s less to choose from than the glory days a few years ago.

-Hulu vs. Amazon Prime Video
+Is Hulu better than Amazon Prime Video?

-How to sign up for Hulu Plans
+How to sign up for Hulu plans

-- Go to Hulu’s website.
+- Go to Hulu’s sign up website.

 - Select the “Start Your Free Trial” banner.

-Different members of your household can have their own unique Hulu profiles.
+Different members of your household can have their own unique profiles.
 This allows parents to set content restrictions for their kids, and also lets each person have an individualized viewing list.
 However, this also creates a security issue when users log in on their own devices.

-- Start watching your favorite shows.
+- Complete your Hulu sign up and start watching your favorite shows.